 George Lansing Raymond (an Aristotelian esthetician, who provides a rational perspective on the arts):

-Contact Us: jwg (at) artgrok (dot) org
+Contact Us: admin (at) artgrok (dot) org